uberkael/krohnkite/README.md

 ### Using .kwinscript package file

-You can download `krohnkite-x.x.kwinscript` file, and install it through _System Settings_.
+You can download `krohnkite-x.x.x.x.kwinscript` file, and install it through _System Settings_.

 1. Download the kwinscript file